-Volunteer 4 hours a month, over the course of the 6 months you are training and receive $1,000 off your tuition on our diploma program.
+Volunteer 4 hours a month, over the course of the 6 months you are training in our diploma program and receive $1,000 back at graduation.

 There are 55 BC Excellence Scholarships available to recognize well-rounded B.C. graduates.
 Winners demonstrate service and leadership, both at school and in their communities.
 Winners also show aptitude and commitment to their chosen career paths.
 They will receive a $5000 scholarship voucher to use towards their post-secondary tuition.